 "...
 The rat race complaint is that AP courses put a strain on students-too many facts to memorize, too much reading.
 And teachers complain, too.
 They say that AP courses force them to teach to test.. .

-the AP curricula demands that students acquire real knowledge.
-Unlike the SAT's which measure mental aptitude, the AP tests ask students hard questions on the history exam require students to place quotations and documents in their correct context and to identify events, dates, historical figures and ideas....
+the AP curricula demand that students acquire real knowledge.
+Unlike the SAT's which measure mental aptitude, the AP tests ask students hard questions on the history exam require students to place quotations and documents in their correct context and to identify events, dates, historical figures, and ideas....

 "Why?
 Because college increasingly offers a crazed social experience at the expense of rigorous study.
 But high school does better: It is often the last time that students are forced to learn something...."